create-go-app/cli/README.md

 ```

 > 💡 Hint: you can always refer to our [source code][repo_config_url] to
-> see the configuration example.
+> see the default configuration file.

 ### `create`